microsoft/playwright/docs/src/api/class-pageassertions.md

 # class: PageAssertions
 * langs: java

 The [PageAssertions] class provides assertion methods that can be used to make assertions about the [Page] state in the tests.
+A new instance of [LocatorAssertions] is created by calling [`method: PlaywrightAssertions.assertThatPage`].

 ## method: PageAssertions.hasTitle

-Ensures the page has a given title.
+Ensures the page has the given title.

 ```java
 assertThat(page).hasTitle("Playwright");